-Age: 40 Director since: 2018

-Xerox securities owned: 50,000 shares of Common Stock; 4,842 DSUs
+Age: 40 Director since: 2018 Xerox securities owned: 50,000 shares of Common Stock; 4,842 DSUs Options/Rights: None Occupation: President and Chief Executive Officer, Icahn Enterprises L.P.
+Education: BS, University of Dayton Board Committees: Chairman of the Board; Corporate Governance (Chair) Key Skills: Technology

-Options/Rights: None

-Occupation: President and Chief Executive Officer, Icahn Enterprises L.P.

-Education: BS, University of Dayton

-Board Committees: Chairman of the Board; Corporate Governance (Chair)

-Key Skills:

-• Technology

-• Leadership
+Leadership

-• Global Business
+Global Business

-• Financial

-• Public and Private Company Boards & Governance
+- Financial - Public and Private Company Boards & Governance

-Other Directorships (past 5 years): Caesars Entertainment Corporation (since 2019); Tenneco Inc. (2018-2019) Tropicana Entertainment Inc. (2014-2018); Icahn Enterprises L.P. (since 2012); Herbalife Ltd. (2013-2018).
+Other Directorships (past 5 years): Caesars Entertainment Corporation (since 2019); Tenneco Inc. (since 2018) Tropicana Entertainment Inc. (2014-2018); Icahn Enterprises L.P. (since 2012); Herbalife Ltd. (2013-2018).

 Other Background: Mr. Cozza has been the President and Chief Executive Officer of Icahn Enterprises L.P., a diversified holding company engaged in a variety of businesses, including investment, automotive, energy, food packaging, metals, mining, real estate and home fashion, since February 2014.
 In addition, Mr. Cozza has served as Chief Operating Officer of Icahn Capital LP, the subsidiary of Icahn Enterprises through which Carl C. Icahn manages investment funds, since February 2013.
 From February 2013 to February 2014.
 Mr. Cozza served as Executive Vice President of Icahn Enterprises.
 Mr. Cozza is also the Chief Financial Officer of Icahn Associates Holding LLC, a position he has held since 2006.
-Mr. Cozza has been: a director at Caesers Entertainment Corporation, a casino-entertainment and hospitality services provider, since March 2019; and a director of Icahn Enterprises L.P., since September 2012.
+Mr. Cozza has been: a director of Tenneco Inc., manufacturers of Ride Performance, Clean Air products and technology solutions for automotive and commercial vehicles, since October 2018; a director at Caesers Entertainment Corporation, a casino-entertainment and hospitality services provider, since March 2019; and a director of Icahn Enterprises L.P., since September 2012.
 In addition, Mr. Cozza serves as a director of certain wholly-owned subsidiaries of Icahn Enterprises L.P., including: Icahn Automotive Group LLC, an automotive parts installer, retailer and distributor; and PSC Metals LLC, a metal recycling company.
-Mr. Cozza was previously: a director of Tenneco Inc., manufacturers of Ride Performance, Clean Air products and technology solutions for automotive and commercial vehicles, until March 2019; a director of Federal-Mogul Holdings LLC (formerly known as Federal-Mogul Holdings Corporation), a supplier of automotive powertrain and safety components until October 2018; a director of Tropicana Entertainment Inc., a company that is primarily engaged in the business of owning and operating casinos and resorts, from February 2014 until October 2018; a director of Herbalife Ltd., a nutrition company, from April 2013 to April 2018; a member of the Executive Committee of American Railcar Leasing LLC, a lessor and seller of specialized railroad tank and covered hopper railcars, from June 2014 to June 2017; a director of CVR Refining, LP, an independent downstream energy limited partnership, from January 2013 to February 2014; and a director of MGM Holdings Inc., an entertainment company focused on the production and distribution of film and television content, from April 2012 to August 2012.
+Mr. Cozza was previously: a director of Federal-Mogul Holdings LLC (formerly known as Federal-Mogul Holdings Corporation), a supplier of automotive powertrain and safety components until October 2018; a director of Tropicana Entertainment Inc., a company that is primarily engaged in the business of owning and operating casinos and resorts, from February 2014 until October 2018; a director of Herbalife Ltd., a nutrition company, from April 2013 to April 2018; a member of the Executive Committee of American Railcar Leasing LLC, a lessor and seller of specialized railroad tank and covered hopper railcars, from June 2014 to June 2017; a director of CVR Refining, LP, an independent downstream energy limited partnership, from January 2013 to February 2014; and a director of MGM Holdings Inc., an entertainment company focused on the production and distribution of film and television content, from April 2012 to August 2012.
 Icahn Automotive, CVR Refining, Icahn Enterprises and PSC Metals are each indirectly controlled by Carl C. Icahn, and each of Federal-Mogul, Tropicana and American Railcar Leasing was previously indirectly controlled by Mr. Icahn, Mr. Icahn also has or previously had non-controlling interests in Caesars.
 Tenneco, Xerox, Herbalife and MGM Holdings through the ownership of securities.
 Mr. Cozza holds a B.S. in Accounting from the University of Dayton.